pewter77/docker-hyperhdr/README.md

 ## Overview
 Uses [Awawa's HDR edit for hyperion-ng](https://github.com/awawa-dev/HyperHDR/releases) to create docker image

-This docker image is x86-64 ONLY right now!

 Requires host OS to have drivers (DVB or otherwise) to pick up the device and share it to docker, it has been tested and working on Unraid with 6.9 rc2 w/ DVB plugins using openelec drivers and a USB grabber.
 Others most likely won't be tested right now.

 Possible future (because it's already working for me and not sure if I want to go further)